-According to a recent report released just this past Wednesday, it will cost a moderate-income, two-parent family about $241,080 to raise a child born last year to age 18, not including college expenses.* But if current trends continue, very little time or money will be spent—by parents or the education system—teaching the child about managing money and paying taxes before the harsh financial realities of life confront them.
+According to the USDA Expenditures on Children by Families report released in August 2014, it will cost a moderate-income, two-parent family about $245,340 to raise a child born in 2013 through age 17, not including college expenses.* But if current trends continue, very little time or money will be spent—by parents or the education system—teaching the child about managing money and paying taxes before the harsh financial realities of life confront them.

 The best time for a young person to learn about money and taxes is while living with their parents.
 If you’re a parent, teach your child the basics.
 If you’re a young person, ask your parents what’s involved in maintaining a household.
 The details about how much the different utilities costs each month and how much it costs to run a car, buy food, and pay for the rent or mortgage may sound like it would be boring.
 But when you leave home, you’ll have to pay for such things.
 Parents, explain the bills and actually show them to your children, reminding them that they helped to incur them.
 Children, listen closely as your parents explain how they develop a budget and stick to it.
 Teaching the basics also involves the value of comparing prices when shopping before you buy.
 Help your children to learn that if you waste money, you also waste the time it took to earn it.